 This problem arises because embodied execution introduces a structural tension between \textbf{agent autonomy} and \textbf{operational control}.
 On the one hand, the agent must retain enough autonomy to interpret goals, compose actions, and respond to changing context.
 On the other hand, deployment systems must ensure that such actions remain bounded by safety requirements, environment-specific rules, organizational policy, and human supervisory authority.
 When these constraints are handled implicitly inside the agent loop, execution governance becomes difficult to inspect, standardize, or transfer across settings.

 We therefore formulate \textbf{policy-constrained execution} as a systems problem rather than a purely model-level problem.
-In our view, the main challenge is not only whether an embodied agent can produce an action plan, but whether the resulting execution can be admitted, monitored, interrupted, recovered, and audited by an explicit runtime mechanism.
+In our view, the main challenge extends beyond whether an Embodied Agent can produce an action plan to whether the resulting execution can be admitted, monitored, interrupted, recovered, and audited by an explicit runtime mechanism.

-\subsection{System Assumptions}
+\subsubsection{System Assumptions}

 We assume an embodied system with the following properties: